 1. Why use this guide?

-This guide will help you identify records of Nazi persecution held at The National Archives, including records of the Holocaust and other crimes committed against various ethnic, religious, political and social groups.
+This guide will help you identify records of Nazi persecution held at The National Archives, including records of the Holocaust and other crimes committed by the Nazi regime against various ethnic, religious, political and social groups.

 The records are likely to contain sensitive details, and you should be prepared to uncover upsetting information.
 Because of this, and for data protection reasons, some records held at The National Archives may be closed for up to 100 years and can only be opened through a Freedom of Information request.

-Given the scale of the Nazi persecution across Europe, some of the records detailed below will be in other languages.
+Given the scale of Nazi persecution across Europe, some of the records are in other languages.

-The terms ‘Holocaust’ or ‘Final Solution’ aren’t very useful in conducting searches as they were rarely used at the time the records were created.
+The terms ‘Holocaust’ or ‘Final Solution’ aren’t very useful when conducting searches as they were rarely used at the time the records were created.
 You should, instead, try words like:

 - work camp

-- GFM 33 to search in German Foreign Ministry papers in GFM 33
+- GFM 33 to search in German Foreign Ministry papers

 Bear in mind that records from before, during and after the Second World War can be useful.
 Some persecutions, such as those against the Jewish population of Germany and German occupied territory, began soon after Hitler’s rise to power in 1933; while records continue after 1945 as criminal processes and trials were carried out.